Fault Protection Layouts

 • DER-specific protective functions aligned with equipment requirements

-• Isolation capability for DER faults without collapsing the bus
+• Isolation capability for DER faults without destabilizing the bus

 • Coordinated ride-through settings where needed